AZRegents/GitHub-Onboarding-Notes/Dev with Git.md

 ---

-## Slide 2: What We're Missing Without GitHub
+## What We're Missing Without GitHub

 Without GitHub integration, we lose out on: